Limit linear series: combinatorial theory: Admissible semimodules

-Using cut sets and extremal points, Haase, Musiker and Yu showed in \cite{haase2012linear} that $\Rat(D)$ is a finitely generated $\R$-semimodule.
-We will see in the sequel that this is not necessarily the case for spaces of the form $\Rat(D, \mathfrak S)$ (see Remark~\ref{rem:fininetess_condition}).
+Using cut sets and extremal points, Haase, Musiker and Yu showed in \cite{haase2012linear} that for every divisor $D$, $\Rat(D)$ is a finitely generated $\TF$-semimodule.
+This is not necessarily the case for spaces of the form $\Rat(D, \fS)$ for crude linear series $(D, \fS)$ (see Example~\ref{ex:finiteness_condition}).

-The above finiteness condition on a sub-module of $\Rat(D, \mathfrak S)$ will imply its closedness (Proposition~\ref{prop:finiteness_closedness}) and thus will be useful to define \emph{reduced divisors} (see Subsection~\ref{subsec:definition_reduced_divisors}).
-This is the property used in this paper.
-We will show in the sequel that when $D$ and $\mathfrak S$ come from geometry, the closedness condition holds (see Theorem~\ref{thm:specialization_linear_series_grd}).

-\begin{remark} Note that, if necessary, all the functions $f_i$ in a generating set for $M$ can be changed by additive constants so that they all vanish at a given point $v$ of $\Gamma$.
-This simply changes the values of the constants $c_i$ in Definition~\ref{def:finitely_generated}. \end{remark}